DaisukeBekki/lightblue/README.md

 ### Configuration
 First you have to rewrite the value of `jumandicpath` in `<lightblue>/Parser/Japanese/Lexicon.hs` to the location of `<lightblue>/Parser/Japanese/Juman.dic` according to your environment.

-Then move to <lightblue> and check the dependencies by the following command.
+Then move to <lightblue>, create a sandbox environment there, and check the dependencies as follows.
 ```
 #!shell
+cd <lightblue>
+cabal sandbox init
 cabal configure
 ```